How I Got To Know TICO*

 A Healthier Shift in Life

-My husband, Rayner, came up with the idea while we were on a yearlong sabbatical in Nosara, Costa Rica a few years ago (picture of the jungle/beach).
+My husband, Rayner, came up with the idea while we were on a yearlong sabbatical in Nosara, Costa Rica a few years ago.
 We were burnt out from the corporate world and needed a healthier shift in our lives.
 I decided to get my yoga teacher certification from the Nosara Yoga Institute… complete opposite of my previous life as a marketing consultant.
 I wanted something I could share with my family, a job that I could do that made a difference in people’s lives, something that offered the flexibility of being a stay-at-home mom, and most importantly a form of work that actually de-stressed my mind and body.
 My husband took up surfing and did some soul searching on what his next project would be.
 Enter TICO* Shave Oil.

 Receiving Mail in the Jungle